 All things considered, you don’t want money to keep you from having a great education.

-A lot of students forget about the ancillary fees that are a part of their tuition.
-Ancillary fees are mandatory fees that supplement the construction of the school, development of programs and facilities that might be of use during the school year such as the gym, clinic, printers, city transit and—of course—dental and health insurance.
+Many students forget about the ancillary fees that are a part of their tuition.
+Ancillary fees are mandatory fees that supplement the construction of the school, development of programs and facilities that might be of use during the school year (such as the gym, clinic, printers, city transit and—of course—dental and health insurance).

 Even though university requires you to hunker down and get serious with your studies, don’t forget to have fun!

 During your program you will get closer with other students and build friendships.
 You'll want to be part of communities you share similar interests with.
-Look into clubs, local event and campus-off campus hangouts.
+Look into clubs, local events and any virtual campus hangouts that might be happening.